 What equipment do I need for this class?

-You will need to have ZOOM downloaded onto your computer (ideal), laptop, or large tablet.** It is a free online download that is easy to use and perfect for this course.
-Instructions on how to join the live class will be emailed to all registered participants.
+You will need to have the free online download ZOOM downloaded onto your computer (ideal) or laptop.
+Instructions on how to join the live class will be emailed to all registered participants each week.

 **Note: We will be using the side-by-side feature for viewing on Zoom.
 That way, you can see both the PowerPoint and my sketches at the same time.
 That’s why you will need as large a screen as possible!